 Make sure you are not confusing CRM software with project management and team collaboration apps such as Jira, Asana, Trello, or Slack.

 Talking to customers makes up the majority of your work as a customer service rep. But what about the rest?
 Well, dealing with documents, reports, and presentations is a pretty safe bet.

 Sooner or later, you’ll be asked to prepare some kind of a spreadsheet or a dashboard with your results.
 Or write a detailed onboarding plan for new junior employees.
-Or help with presenting your company’s quarterly metrics.
+Or help with presenting your company’s quarterly customer service KPIs.

 The majority of businesses collect customer feedback by copy/pasting it into an Excel or Google Sheets file.
 Organizations tend to prefer Google Docs Editors because they make sharing documents easier.

 Make sure to know how to create basic documents in:

 - Google Sheets (Excel alternative)